 We perform our annual impairment test of goodwill during the fourth quarter.
 Certain factors may cause us to perform an impairment test prior to the fourth quarter, including significant underperformance of a business relative to expected operating results, significant adverse economic and industry trends, significant decline in our market capitalization for an extended period of time relative to net book value, or a decision to divest a portion of a reporting unit.
-In performing impairment tests, we have the option to first assess qualitative factors to determine whether it is necessary to perform a quantitative assessment for goodwill impairment.
-If the qualitative assessment indicates that it is more-likely-than-not that the fair value of a reporting unit is less than its carrying value, we perform a quantitative assessment.
+In performing impairment tests, we have the option to first assess qualitative factors to determine whether it is necessary to perform a quantitative assessment indicates that it is more-likely-than-not that the fair value of a reporting unit is less than its carrying value, we perform a quantitative assessment.

 A quantitative assessment primarily consists of using the present value (discounted cash flow) method to determine the fair value of reporting units with goodwill.
 We compare the fair value of each reporting unit to its carrying amount, and, to the extent the carrying amount exceeds the unit's fair value, we recognize an impairment of goodwill for the excess up to the amount of goodwill of that reporting unit.
 In consultation with outside specialists, we estimate the fair value of our reporting units using various valuation techniques, with the primary technique being a discounted cash flow analysis.
 A discounted cash flow analysis requires us to make various assumptions about our reporting units, including their respective forecasted sales, operating margins and growth rates, as well as discount rates.
 Our assumptions about discount rates are based on the weighted average cost of capital for comparable companies.
 Our assumptions about sales, operating margins and growth rates are based on our forecasts, business plans, economic projections, anticipated future cash flows, and marketplace data.
 We also make assumptions for varying perpetual growth rates for periods beyond our long-term business plan period.
 We base our fair value estimates on projected financial information and assumptions that we believe are reasonable.
-However, actual future results may differ materially from these estimates and projections.
-The valuation methodology we use to estimate the fair value of reporting units requires inputs and assumptions that reflect current market conditions, as well as the impact of planned business and operational strategies that require management judgment.
+However, actual future results may differ materially from these estimates and projections, as well as the impact of planned business and operational strategies that require management judgment.
 The estimated fair value could increase or decrease depending on changes in the inputs and assumptions.